lyra/plugin-woocommerce/readme.txt

 = 1.6.0, 2018-05-23 =
 * Enable signature algorithm selection (SHA-1 or HMAC-SHA-256).
-* Improve backend configuration screen.
+* Improve plugin configuration screen.

 = 1.5.0, 2018-03-26 =
 * Bug fix: error relative to missing shipping phone number.
 * [klarna] New Klarna submodule.
-* Improve dropdown lists in module backend (only in WooCommerce 3.x).
+* Improve dropdown lists in plugin configuration panel (only in WooCommerce 3.x).
 * Added payment in pop-in using iframe mode.
-* Display card brand user choice if any in backend order details.
+* Display card brand user choice if any in WooCommerce Back Office order details.
 * Improve compatibility of plugin with WooCommerce 2.x and 3.x versions.
 * Improve management of fatal errors as wrong signature, order not found and inconsistent statuses.
 * Manage pending payments by putting orders in "On hold" status.